 National Control (NC) operates the Power System in a safe, economical and secure manner, and maintains reliability and quality of supply.
 NC maintains the frequency within the statutory limits by balancing supply and demand.
-Reserves are made available for this purpose and frequency control is achieved by following procedure 240-154245832, "Control of system frequency under normal and abnormal conditions", and others.
+NC shall ensure that the required reserves are made available for this purpose as per the relevant SO standards and work instructions.
 National Control will give feedback on reserves performance problems to AS.